Implementing a kernel¶

 {

-return result;
+return xeus::create_info_reply("",

 The result and arguments of the kernel info request are described in the kernel_info_request documentation.
+The create_info_reply_ method will help you to provide complete information about your kernel.

-Kernel shutdown¶
+Kernel shutdown

 This allows you to perform some operations before shutting down the kernel.

-void custom_interpreter::shutdown_request_impl() {
+void custom_interpreter::shutdown_request_impl()

 std::cout << "Bye!!" << std::endl;